Yuri Andropov: Early career in the Communist Party

 Andropov was educated at the Rybinsk Water Transport Technical College and graduated in 1936.
 As a teenager he worked as a loader, a telegraph clerk, and a sailor for the Volga steamship line.
 At 16, then a member of the All-Union Leninist Young Communist League (YCL, or Komsomol), Andropov was a worker in the town of Mozdok in the North Ossetian ASSR.

 Andropov became full-time secretary of the YCL of the Rybinsk Water Transport Technical School and was soon promoted to organizer of the YCL Central Committee at the Volodarsky Shipyards in Rybinsk.
-In 1938, he was elected First Secretary of the Yaroslavl Regional Committee of the YCL, and was First Secretary of the Central Committee of Komsomol in the Soviet Karelo-Finnish Republic from 1940 to 1944.
+In 1938, he was elected First Secretary of the Yaroslavl Regional Committee of the YCL and was First Secretary of the Central Committee of Komsomol in the Soviet Karelo-Finnish Republic from 1940 to 1944.

-According to his official biography, during World War II Andropov took part in partisan guerrilla activities in Finland; modern researchers have found no trace of his supposed squad.
+According to his official biography, during World War II Andropov took part in partisan guerrilla activities in Finland although modern researchers have found no trace of his supposed squad.
 From 1944 onward, he left Komsomol for Communist Party work.
 Between 1946 and 1951, he studied at the university of Petrozavodsk.
 In 1947, he was elected Second Secretary of the Central Committee of the Communist Party of the Karelo-Finnish SSR.

 In 1951, Andropov was transferred to the CPSU Central Committee.
 He was appointed an inspector and then the head of a subdepartment of the committee.

 Suppression of the Hungarian Uprising

 In July 1954, Andropov was appointed Ambassador to Hungary.
 He held this position during the 1956 Hungarian Revolution.
 Andropov played a key role in crushing the uprising.
 He convinced Soviet First Secretary Nikita Khrushchev that military intervention was necessary.
 Andropov is known as "The Butcher of Budapest" for his ruthless suppression of the uprising.
 Hungarian leaders were arrested and Imre Nagy and others executed.

-After these events, Andropov suffered from a "Hungarian complex", according to historian Christopher Andrew: "He had watched in horror from the windows of his embassy as officers of the hated Hungarian security service [the Államvédelmi Hatóság or AVH] were strung up from lampposts.
+After these events, Andropov suffered from a "Hungarian complex", according to historian Christopher Andrew: "He had watched in horror from the windows of his embassy as officers of the hated Hungarian security service [the Államvédelmi Hatóság (AVH)] were strung up from lampposts.
 Andropov remained haunted for the rest of his life by the speed with which an apparently all-powerful Communist one-party state had begun to topple.
 When other Communist regimes later seemed at risk – in Prague in 1968, in Kabul in 1979, in Warsaw in 1981, he was convinced that, as in Budapest in 1956, only armed force could ensure their survival".